ArupSankarRoy/JUNKY/README.md

-# Junky: AI-Powered Junk Monitoring System
+# Junky: AI-Powered Junk Detection System

 ## Introduction
 Welcome to Junky, an innovative solution designed to tackle the pervasive issue of littering in public spaces across India.
-With a focus on monitoring and addressing the improper disposal of waste, Junky employs cutting-edge AI technology to identify and manage junk effectively.
+With a focus on Detecting , monitoring and addressing the improper disposal of waste, Junky employs cutting-edge AI technology to identify and manage junk effectively.

 ## Features
-Real-time Detection : Though currently in its beta version, Junky aims to provide real-time insights into junk accumulation, enabling swift response and action.
+Real-time Detection : Though currently in its beta version, Junky aims to provide real-time insights into junk accumulation, enabling swift response and action.Now it currently in Detection Step.

 Predictive Capabilities: The system is continuously evolving to enhance its predictive abilities, ensuring it becomes a robust tool for addressing the junk problem.